19hours/sg-statutes/Acts/Pensions Act.md

 (7) Where a police officer in the pensionable service who has completed less than 10 years of service sustains a permanent total disablement from an injury received in the execution of his duty, it shall be lawful for the relevant Pension Authority to grant to such officer, in addition to a pension payable under regulation 22, as compensation —

-(a) a sum equivalent to the amount calculated under the Workmen’s Compensation Act (Cap.
-354), as if he had died from the injury and as if he were a workman under that Act; or
+(a) a sum equivalent to the amount calculated under the Work Injury Compensation Act (Cap.
+354), as if he had died from the injury and as if he were an employee under that Act; or

 [5/2008 wef 01/04/2008]